-Narrative (2-4 pages)
+Narrative (2-4 pages, not including separate narrative for Element 3.c.)

 • Activities conducted during the reporting year to identify programs that have low number of completers or are not aligned with current or strategic regional and/or state workforce needs.